Vivek29112001/75_daya_chalanges/README.md

-# 75 Day Challenge for JavaScript
+# 75 Day Challenge for JavaScript & React

 Welcome to the **75 Day JavaScript Challenge**!
 This challenge is designed to help you master JavaScript concepts, ranging from basics to advanced topics.
 It's perfect for developers preparing for interviews or looking to enhance their coding skills.